-The Distance Education Centre Victoria (DECV) is a Victorian Government school that provides flexible learning opportunities to Victorian students who are unable to attend mainstream schooling.
-Students enrolling at the DECV are taught by DECV teachers and access learning programs that are personalised for each individual student.
-Many students enrolled at the DECV learn from home with a nominated supervisor and do not attend daily scheduled classes.
-In order to directly enrol with the DECV students must meet our eligibility criteria.
+The Virtual School Victoria (VSV) is a Victorian Government school that provides flexible learning opportunities to Victorian students who are unable to attend mainstream schooling.
+Students enrolling at the VSV are taught by VSV teachers and access learning programs that are personalised for each individual student.
+Many students enrolled at the VSV learn from home with a nominated supervisor and do not attend daily scheduled classes.
+In order to directly enrol with the VSV students must meet our eligibility criteria.
 Different enrolment categories require different supporting documentation to be submitted.

 Purchase of curriculum materials for registered home schooling families

 Virtual School Victoria will no longer be providing our current or previous printed learning materials for purchase by registered home schooling families.

 Students who are currently registered for Home Schooling with the VRQA and have made a decision to return to mainstream schooling for their senior years (Year 10, Year 11 or Year 12), can apply to enrol directly into a full time Year 10 or VCE program with the VSV in 2019.